 Her emerald train whirled across the duller green of the carpet as she turned.
-The bright hair, untonsured save by two coral combs, fell over her shoulders.
+The bright hair, untonsured save by two coral combs, fell behind her shoulders.
 Her smile showed faint surprise.
 Very faint.
-'Who were you talking to?'
+"Who were you talking to?"
 Jon Koshar asked.

-'Mutual friends,' the duchess said.
+"Mutual friends," the Duchess said.
 They were alone in the room.